 [ ⊥ TEXT ]

-I’m a computer science PhD candidate at Columbia University, advised by Stephen Edwards.
+I completed my PhD in computer science at Columbia University in 2024, advised by Stephen Edwards.
+My thesis is titled “Sparse Synchronous Programming with Temporal Abstractions” and proposes a software programming model with precise timing prescriptions.
 I previously graduated from Columbia College in 2018 with a BA in computer science and music.

 Publications